dalibo/emaj/docs/en/extractionFunctions.rst

 The keyword *'EMAJ_LAST_MARK'* can be used as mark name, representing the last set mark.

 The output file name must be supplied as an absolute pathname.
-It must have the appropriate permission so that the PostgreSQL cluster can write to it.
+It must have the appropriate permission so that the PostgreSQL instance can write to it.
 If the file already exists, its content is overwritten.

 The last parameter is optional.
 It allows filtering of the tables and sequences to process.
 If the parameter is omitted or has a *NULL* value, all tables and sequences of the tables group are processed.
 If specified, the parameter must be expressed as a non empty array of text elements, each of them representing a schema qualified table or sequence name.
 Both syntaxes can be used::